How Car Lease Payments are Calculated

 Also be aware that you’re paying finance charges on both the depreciation and residual (the total of which is the negotiated selling price of the car).
 Remember, you’re tying up the leasing company’s money while you’re driving their car.
 They used their money to buy the car that you will drive while you lease.
 Technically, you’re paying finance charges on half of the depreciation (the average value) and all of the residual value for the term of the lease.

 The finance fee that you pay with a car lease depends on your credit score.
 The higher your score, the lower the fee, and the lower your monthly payment.
 You should always know your latest credit score before going shopping for a car lease or loan.
 There are actually 3 credit bureaus that report your credit.
-You can see all 3 bureau reports and 3 scores with a $1 seven-day trial instantly online with a simple enrollment in CreditReport.com.
+You can instantly see all 3 bureau reports and free scores with a $1 seven-day trial and a simple enrollment in CreditReport.com.

 What About Interest Rate?